COMMERCIAL AND CORPORATE FLYING WITHIN THE EUROPEAN UNION

 Important things to know about Temporary Admission

-Operators should be aware off that different interpretations of the TA procedure exist between member states, thus also why it is important to have a competent customs agency to outline the correct use and understanding based on the specific setup.
-The problem with local interpretations is often related to flights within France, Spain, Portugal, Italy and Greece, and less often other places.
-Click here to see a list of the known grey zone areas where different interpretations of the TA procedure exist between member states and the areas where an operator often need guidance to use TA in a safe way.
-Yet, none of the situations cause problems for using TA if handled and documented correctly.
+Operators should be aware that different interpretations of the TA procedure exist between member states.
+Thus, it is important to have a competent customs agency outline the correct use and understanding based on the specific setup.
+The problem with local interpretations is often related to flights within France, Spain, Portugal, Italy, Greece, and less often other places.
+Click here to see a list of the known grey zone areas where different interpretations of the TA procedure exist and where an operator often needs guidance to use TA safely.
+None of the grey zone areas create problems for using TA if correctly handled and documented.

 Important things to know about full importation

-Operators should be aware off that full importation includes a potential VAT and tax liability and requires onwards continuous correct worldwide economic activity as well as correct handling of any potential worldwide non-business use and non-commercial use; requirements that the TA procedure does not have.
+Operators should be aware that full importation includes a potential VAT and tax liability, requires onwards continuous correct worldwide economic activity as well as correct handling of any potential worldwide non-business use and or non-commercial use; requirements that the TA procedure does not have.
 The statute of limitations is five years for full importation, and the use of the aircraft must worldwide stay fully compliant with current EU regulations until the end of this period.

 How can we help?